 The prevalence of chronic pain is currently on the rise, however, there are few effective and accessible cognitive-behavioral interventions that are widely available to the population experiencing chronic pain.
 Limited healthcare system capabilities and high treatment costs prevent many patients from receiving or even seeking non-pharmaceutical care.
 Therefore, there is a need for a more accessible, affordable, and efficacious technology that will allow individuals with acute or chronic pain to track and manage their pain symptoms and triggers.
 The SOMA Pain Manager is a smartphone application that allows acute and chronic pain patients to track and predict pain.
 Further, a digital therapeutic program is currently being integrated into the application that will deliver cognitive-behavioral interventions.
 Overall, the SOMA app provides an easy and accessible option for individuals seeking to manage and treat their pain symptoms.

-The field of brain-machine interfaces has advanced significantly over the past two decades, especially in its successful transition into human clinical trials.
-However, this progress has relied largely on wired, invasive sensors for the acquisition of neural data with high spatial and temporal resolution.
-Neurograins represents the first completely wireless network of sensors in neural application, consists of ensembles of implantable, sub-millimeter, individually addressable microchips.
+The field of brain-machine interfaces has advanced significantly over the past two decades, particularly in its successful transition into human clinical trials.
+However, this progress has largely relied on wired, invasive sensors for the acquisition of neural data.
+Neufi has leveraged cutting-edge integrated circuit technology and nanofabrication methods to develop a battery-less, ultra-low-power, compact volume “thread” that can be injected under the scalp for chronic tracking of brain rhythms and patterned electrical stimulation.
+The technology has high spatial and temporal resolution and has potential applications in many areas of neurology and psychiatry.